Pseudo-Anosov maps with small stretch factors on punctured surfaces: Background

 \subsection{Thurston norm and fibered faces}

-Thurston defined a natural (semi)norm on the second homology of 3-manifolds, called \textit{Thurston norm} nowadays.
-We briefly discuss it here; the reader can see \cite{thurston1986norm} for a comprehensive discussion.
-Define the complexity of a connected, embedded and oriented surface $S$ as $c(S)=\max\{ |\chi(S|),0 \}$.
+\ \\ Thurston defined a natural semi-norm on the second relative homology of compact orientable 3-manifolds with real coefficients, now called the Thurston norm.
+We briefly discuss it here; the reader can see \cite{thurston1986norm} for a comprehensive treatment.
+Define the complexity of a compact, connected and oriented surface $S$ as

 If $S$ has multiple components, its complexity is defined as sum of the complexities of its components.
-Let $M$ be a closed, oriented 3-manifold, although the discussion holds for manifolds with boundary as well.
-For $a \in H_2(M)$ the norm of $a$, $x(a)$, is defined as:
+Let $M$ be a compact, oriented 3-manifold.
+For $a \in H_2(M, \partial M; \mathbb{Z})$ the \emph{Thurston norm} of $a$, $x(a)$, is defined as:

-The unit ball of Thurston norm is a convex polyhedron.
-Hence it makes sense to talk about faces of Thurston norm.\\ We are interested in ways that a 3-manifold, $M$, can fiber over the circle.
+The norm can be extended to rational points by linearity, and to real points by continuity.
+It was shown by Thurston that the unit ball of this norm is a convex polyhedron.
+Hence it makes sense to talk about faces of the Thurston norm.

+From now on we work with closed 3-manifolds, and hence the Thurston norm is defined on $H_2(M ; \mathbb{R})$.
+We are interested in different ways that a single fibered 3-manifold $M$ can fiber over the circle.
 If $b_1(M) \geq 2$ and $M$ fibers over the circle then $M$ fibers in infinitely many different ways.
-Moreover Thurston gave a structural picture of different ways that $M$ fibers in terms of its Thurston norm. \begin{thm}(Thurston) Let $\mathcal{F}$ be the set of homology classes $\in H_2(M)$ that are representable by fibers of fibrations of $M$ over the circle.\\ 1) Elements of $\mathcal{F}$ are in one-to-one correspondence with (non-zero) lattice points inside some union of cones on open faces of Thurston norm. \\ 2) If a surface $F$ is transverse to the suspension flow associated to some fibration of $M \longrightarrow S^1$ then $[F]$ lies inside the closure of the corresponding cone in $H_2(M)$. \end{thm} The faces mentioned in part (1) of the theorem are called $\textit{fibered faces}$.
+Moreover, Thurston gave a structural picture of different ways that $M$ fibers in terms of its Thurston norm. \begin{thm}[Thurston] Let $\mathcal{F}$ be the set of homology classes $\in H_2(M)$ that are representable by fibers of fibrations of $M$ over the circle. \begin{enumerate} \item Elements of $\mathcal{F}$ are in one-to-one correspondence with (non-zero) lattice points inside some union of cones on open faces of Thurston norm.

+\item If a surface $F$ is transverse to the suspension flow associated to some fibration of $M \longrightarrow S^1$ then $[F]$ lies inside the closure of the corresponding cone in $H_2(M)$. \end{enumerate} \end{thm} The faces mentioned in Part (1) of the theorem are called $\textit{fibered faces}$.